 The Holy Door

-Also known as Porta Sancta, this door is only open during a Holy Year, an event which occurs once every 25 years.
+Also known as Porta Sancta, this door is only open during a Holy Year, an event that occurs once every 25 years.

 On the first day of this Holy Year, the Pope will strike the brick wall with a hammer and open the door for pilgrims.